-‘Rising Five’ by Norman Nicholson is a four stanza poem which is divided into varying sets of lines.
+‘Rising Five’ by Norman Nicholson is a four stanza poem that is divided into varying sets of lines.
 The longest stanzas contain nine lines, and the shortest, six.
 One of the most striking aspects of this poem is the way in which the lines are formatted.
-In an effort to emphasize the repetition of “not” statements, the poet has indented those lines in.
+In an effort to emphasize the repetition of “not” statements, the poet has indented those lines.
 This helps to create a rhythm from stanza to stanza and draw further attention to the theme the poet intended.

 Additionally, Nicholson has chosen to structure ‘Rising Five’ with an extremely variable rhyme scheme.
-The first stanza is the only one which is consistent throughout, following the pattern of ababcdee.
+The first stanza is the only one that is consistent throughout, following the pattern of ababcdee.
 The following stanzas either contain no rhyme scheme, or only a few half or full rhyming words.
 One notable difference is the final stanza which makes use of similar ending sounds and alliteration, rather than rhyme.
-You can read the full poem here.

 Summary of Rising Five